trothr/blog/sir.santa/2024/20240223-you-have-received.md

 to/from me, but on his end it's integrated, built-into the interface that he uses.
-(E.g., an Outlook plug-in or something similar) It's only *my* side where I have to break out of whatever I normally do and go to his special super-secure site and jump through hoops.
+(E.g., an Outlook plug-in or something similar) It's only *my* side where I have to break out of whatever I normally do and go to his special super-secure site and re-authenticate.

 \* I say "inconvenience" but it's more than just hassle.
 It's a time sink, and it's potentially *less* secure because of the complexity.
 (More things to get wrong.)
+Complexity is corrosive to security.

 Maybe it was subconscious that the in-house operation (for the financial advisor example) would be built-into his email.
 Or maybe the IT department